Attorney General Bonta Welcomes Biden Administration Rule to Protect the Public from Untraceable Ghost Guns

 BOF serves the people of California through education, regulation, and enforcement actions regarding the manufacture, sale, ownership, safety training, and transfer of firearms and ammunition.
 BOF staff are leaders in providing firearms expertise and information to law enforcement, legislators, and the general public in a comprehensive program to promote legitimate and responsible firearms possession and use by California residents.
 BOF is looking to hire additional Special Agents and more information on assessments for relevant job openings can be found on DOJ's website here: oag.ca.gov/careers/exams.

 This morning, Attorney General Bonta participated in a press call with Giffords Law Center to discuss the rule.
-His remarks can be accessed here.
+His remarks and an audio recording can be accessed here.